rappdw/tsne-perf-test/README.md

 ## Conclusions

-If you have a gpu and you are willing to work with early days code, the tsne-cuda implementation beats all others handsdown.
+If you have a gpu and you are willing to work with early days code, the tsne-cuda implementation beats all others handsdown from a performance perspective.
+From limited test samples, it lags a bit qualitatively, but is likely sufficient for most purposes.

-If you don't have a gpu, then use either umap or tsne-mp.
+If you don't have a gpu or if you have concerns about the qualitative results, then use either umap or tsne-mp.